 Located near the popular tourist resort of Taormina, Mount Etna is a must-see attraction….if you can handle the heat!

 According to scientists, Etna is around 60,000 years old.

-Sicilians eat ice-cream for breakfast.
+Sicilians eat ice cream for breakfast.
 A creamy sorbet-style dessert called Granita is scooped into freshly baked brioche and eaten as a morning treat that is light and refreshing in the warm summer weather.

 Sicily is the 4th biggest wine producer in Italy.
 The wine from Sicily is particularly famous abroad, mainly the Marsala wines.

-Pistachio trees are grown all over the island and the fragrant green nuts are used to flavour ice-cream, as sweet fillings for confectionery and pastries, in rich pasta sauces, in glazes for meat and fish.
+Pistachio trees are grown all over the island and the fragrant green nuts are used to flavor ice-cream, as sweet fillings for confectionery and pastries, in rich pasta sauces, in glazes for meat and fish.

 You can’t leave Sicily without tasting the sizzling street food or experiencing the enthusiasm and energy of the open-air traders.